Bypass shocks look cool, cost a ton of money, and give you excellent mall crawler cred. But are they worth the money and what do they actually do?

-The concept is simple.
+The concept of why use a bypass shock is simple.
 Take out the compromise of having to choose between a shock that works on the highway or one that works in the rough stuff.
-That trade off has always been that shocks were too stiff for off road or too soft for proper on road handling.
+That trade-off with traditional shocks has always been that they were too stiff for off-road or too soft for proper on-road handling.

 What does bypass mean?

-In terms of the shock absorber it means that the fluid inside the shock body “bypasses” the normal pathway.
-This allows the fluid to move faster with less resistance and soften the ride.
-Depending on where that fluid is routed back into the main valving can also tune where the shock stiffens up to keep from bottoming out or applying proper dampening.
+It means that the oil inside the shock body “bypasses” the normal pathway.
+That pathway is normally restricted to control the rebound and compression stroke of the shock.
+The bypass allows the fluid to move faster with less resistance and soften the ride.
+Depending on where that fluid is routed back into the main valving it can also tune where the shock stiffens up to keep from bottoming out or applying correct dampening.

 Here is a video from one of our Featured Partners ARB USA and Old Man Emu.

 And another from FOX.

 How do the shocks from ICON Vehicle Dynamics work?